aqilc/chasm/readme.md

 #### Stringifies the IR.
 Useful for debugging and inspecting it.

 - Returns a string, NULL if an error occurred which will be accessible with `x64error()`.
+- Returned string uses Intel ASM Syntax, like `mov [rax + rdx * 2], 20`.
+Multiple instructions are preceeded with a tab.

 ### <pre lang="c">char* x64error(int* errcode);</pre>